Single nominator pool

 3. Nominator pool

-The nominator-pool was the first to introduce clear separation between the owners of the stake (nominators) and the validator that is connected to the Internet.
+The nominator-pool was the first to introduce a clear separation between the stake owners (nominators) and the validator connected to the Internet.
 This setup supports up to 40 nominators staking together on the same validator.

 4. Single nominator

 This is the setup implemented in this repo.
-It's a very simplified version of the nominator pool that supports a single nominator and does not need to protect this nominator from the contract deployer as they are the same entity.
+It's a very simplified version of the nominator pool that supports a single nominator.
+There is no need to protect this nominator from the contract deployer, as they are the same entity.

-If you have a single nominator that holds all stake for validation, this is the most secure setup you can use.
-On top of the simplicity, this contract provides the owner with multiple emergency safeguards that can recover stake even in extreme scenarios like Elector upgrades that break the recover stake interface.
+If you have a single nominator who holds all stakes for validation, this is the most secure setup you can use.
+In addition to its simplicity, this contract provides the owner multiple emergency safeguards to recover stakes even in extreme scenarios like Elector upgrades that break the recover stake interface.

 Owner only messages